Volunteer rights and responsibilities

 - making sure that supervisors and managers are adequately skilled to show volunteers how to perform their work safely and without injury

-- ensuring that officers responsible for management (including volunteers) act within a certain standard of care by:
+- ensuring that officers responsible for management of an organisation, including volunteers:

-- ensuring that work health and safety policies are put in place for the organisation.
+- put work health and safety policies in place.

 - look after your own health and safety at work

-- not do anything that will harm yourself or your work-mates
+- not do anything that will harm you or your work-mates

-- use any safety equipment that you are given
+- use any safety equipment that you're given

 - obey your employer's safety rules

-- make sure that you do not take drugs or drink alcohol at work
+- not take drugs or drink alcohol at work

-- participate in an induction and sign off to show that you understand what is expected of you.
+- participate in an induction and sign off to show that you understand what's expected of you.

 Anti-discrimination and equal opportunity laws address certain kinds of unfair treatment.
-See Legal considerations for the volunteer sector on this site, and the Equal Opportunity Commission website for further information.
+For more information, see Legal considerations for the volunteer sector, and the Office of the Commissioner for Equal Opportunity website.

-The Act gives legal protection from personal liability to volunteers doing voluntary work for an incorporated community organisation or government program, but does not cover personal injury matters.
+The Volunteers Protection Act 2001 gives legal protection from personal liability to volunteers doing voluntary work for an incorporated community organisation or government program, but doesn't cover personal injury matters.

-To protect individuals in relation to personal injury, organisations may need to consider obtaining insurance for their volunteers, such as personal accident insurance.
-This insurance can provide benefits to volunteers following injury, disability or even death whilst carrying out duties for their organisation.
-Check with your organisation that they have appropriate insurance cover for you.
+To protect individuals in relation to personal injury, organisations may need personal accident insurance for volunteers.
+This can provide benefits to volunteers following injury, disability or death while carrying out duties for their organisation.
+Check that your organisation has appropriate insurance cover for you.